 Models Of Memory

-For millennia, philosophers, psychologists, and scientists have studied the process of human memory in attempts.
-Around 350 BCE, Greek philosopher and scientist Aristotle wrote On the Soul, one of his major works concerned with psychology and its connection to the physical body.
-17th-century physicist and inventor Robert Hooke also put forward which, though lesser known, is often hailed for the completeness of the memory model it presents.
+For millennia, philosophers, psychologists, and scientists have studied the process of human memory.
+Around 350 BCE, Greek philosopher and scientist Aristotle wrote On the Soul, one of his significant works about the connection between the body and mind.
+Mid-century physicist and inventor Robert Hooke also put forward a work on memory, which, though lesser known, is often hailed for the completeness of the memory model it presents.

 Out of the current models of memory, the modal model of memory, also known as the multi-store model or the Atkinson-Shiffrin model, is often referred to as one of the classics.
-That is because of its far-reaching influence on several of the other memory models which have been developed since then.
-These include:
+It has had a far-reaching influence on several memory models which have been developed more recently, including the following:

-The Atkinson-Shiffrin model, itself, has undergone some review, revision, and clarification since it was first proposed.
+The Atkinson-Shiffrin model has been reviewed, revised, and clarified since it was first proposed.

 Stages Of The Modal Model Of Memory

 Richard Atkinson (1929-) and Richard Shiffrin (1942-) are renowned psychologists and cognitive scientists who developed the theory of model memory under the name of the Atkinson-Shiffrin model of memory.
 They published their theory in a chapter titled Human Memory: A Proposed System and Its Control Processes.
 In their theory, Atkinson and Shiffrin suggest that humans have three stores of memory known as:

 - Sensory Registers

 - Long-Term Stores